Pimm’s Strawberry Mint Cocktail

-In place of ice cubes, I freeze fresh strawberries which serves 2 purposes.
-They keep the drink cool without watering it down and it makes for an elegant presentation.
+In place of ice cubes, I freeze fresh strawberries which serves 2 purposes, they keep the drink cool without watering it down and it makes for an elegant presentation.
 The blended strawberry and mint, Pimm’s and lemonade is all shaken with ice and served in a tall glass.

 If you don’t find yourself at an elegant British event, not to worry.
 This drink is perfect for those balmy nights on the porch, or cooling off by the pool.